yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/managed-read-replica.md

 ## Prerequisites

+Read replicas require the following:

 - Primary cluster that is deployed in a VPC.
-- Replicas must be deployed in a VPC.
-Create a VPC for each region where you want to deploy the replicas.
+- Read replicas must be deployed in a VPC.
+Create a VPC for each region where you want to deploy a read replica.
 Refer to [VPC networking](../../cloud-basics/cloud-vpcs/).

 ## Limitations